CPSP Reporting - Frequently Asked Questions

 What if I don't have any cases to report for the month?

-Just like with the paper report, even if you did not see any of the reportable cases during the month of the report, it is still very important to indicate ‘no cases seen’ in eCPSP.
+If you did not see any of the reportable cases during the month, it is still very important to indicate ‘no cases seen’.
 Reporting ‘no cases seen’ helps to set the population denominator, thereby providing more accurate data.

 Is it available in French?

 Yes.
 The online reporting forms are sent to you in your preferred official language (English or French).
-If you are not receiving your monthly reports in your preferred language, please send us an e-mail at [email protected] and we will be happy to change it.
+If you are not receiving your monthly reports in your preferred language, please send us an email at cpsp@cps.caand we will be happy to change it.